napari/docs/docs/tutorials/fundamentals/installation.md

 ```

-However, if you have a Mac with the newer arm64
+Please note that, if you have a Mac with the newer arm64
-architecture (Apple Silicon), the installing pyside2 backend using `pip` is not supported.
-See [note on m1](note-m1).
+architecture ([Apple Silicon](https://support.apple.com/en-us/116943)), then installing the PySide2 backend using `pip` is not supported because pre-compiled PySide2 packages
+([wheels](https://realpython.com/python-wheels/)) are not available on
+[PyPI](https://pypi.org), the repository used by `pip`.
+However,
+you can install `pyside2` separately, for example from `conda-forge`,
+and then use `pip install napari`.

 ```{note}
 If you switch backends, it's a good idea to `pip uninstall` the one